It is never explained why there is a painting of Ib's parents in the fabricated world.

 He's a guy.
 Almost all of the artworks are either distinctly feminine, or genderless, and the masculine ones like the Hanged Man and the Fisherman are paintings; one of them is tied to Garry himself, the other eventually ends up empty when the fisherman vacates the picture.
 Guertena prefers women as artistic subjects, and since the gallery is his own feeling made manifest, it may have "interpreted" Garry as a female and then reacted bitterly when it realized he wasn't.

 Garry does use female pronouns in the Japanese version of the game, which could be the reason the gallery was confused.

 Related to an above piece of Fridge Brilliance: it is outright stated that when the roses' petals are plucked, wounds appear on the body of the person who owns it.
 Yet after Garry has his rose plucked by Mary, Ib says he looks like he's sleeping.
 Ib hallucinates at several points as a comfort-mechanism.
 Just think about what Garry might have looked like.

 In the "Forgotten Portrait" ending, Garry has his lighter taken by Ib to defeat Mary, and she probably still has that lighter when she returns to the Real World.
-Given how quickly Garry remembers Ib when he discovers her handkerchief in his pocket, one can only imagine how Ib will react when she finds that lighter.
+Given how quickly Garry remembers Ib when he discovers her handkerchief in his pocket in the true ending, one can only imagine how Ib will react when she finds that lighter.